 Knowledge of, or willingness to acquire knowledge of, Excel, SPSS, SAS, STATA

 Effectively communicates with educational practitioners and other groups associated with education

-Experience with web and multi-media applications
+Experience with website design, editing, and multi-media applications

 High motivation to work autonomously and collaboratively